Published Jul 12, 2022

 Difficulties in Getting Seniors to Socialize

-Unfortunately, it can be difficult for seniors to socialize or remain socially active for a few reasons, including:
+Unfortunately, it can be difficult for seniors to socialize or remain socially active.
+There are many difficult situations and different limits that a person may face when engaging in social and other activities.

 Poor Health